NY, US · AI law tracker

 What are the key dates for A8195?

-No fixed deadline — currently in committee review.
+No fixed deadline — the bill is currently in committee and not yet enacted.
 Primary source →

 What is the current status of A8195?